arthurzaczek/OpenMvcPluginFramework/README.md

 ## GetStarted

 - Install Templates
-The templaes located in GitHub repository under DotNet/Visul Studio Templates/ have tobe copied to ...\Documents\Visual Studio 2012\Templates\ProjectTemplates.
+The templaes located in GitHub repository under DotNet/Visul Studio Templates/ have to be copied to

+        ...\Documents\Visual Studio 2012\Templates\ProjectTemplates.

 If templates are copied to this location they can be used via Visual Studio to create new projects.

 - Example Project WebDashboard